Comparing Traditional And Infrared Saunas

 Low temperature in an infrared sauna

-The low temperature in the infrared sauna reducing energy consumption.
+The low temperature in the infrared sauna reduces energy consumption.
 Infrared saunas do not have to create a steam filled room or space to warm the air as in a traditional sauna.
 The infrared heat can be lower because it penetrates deeper than steam.
 This results in the user not having to turn the heat up too high which will save on the energy bill.

 Break down the numbers